Enterprise Android Deployment Best Practices

 Many companies have need for single-purpose handheld devices, such as those used in a warehouse, transportation, field service or other one-task environments.
 These company-owned, single-use (COSU) devices often have integrated data collection or sensors: barcode scanning, RFID, CAN bus, etc. Examples of these include the Trimble Juno T41, Arbor Gladius 8, Bluebird BM180, and Zebra TC70.
+(Note 1/28/19: We no longer sell the BM180, the Gladius 8, or the Juno T41.
+Please contact us for other options.)
 Because they have additional hardware support, their Android release version often lags behind the consumer devices.
 For COSU deployments, Android with a version of 4.x is fine if it works with your environment (EMM provider, or in-house IT staff).
 Install apps through your IT department or EMM provider software.

 In some cases, you may not want to have the Google services installed on the device.
 This is especially true for Android 4.x devices where AfW is not fully integrated, or for non-connected vertical-market solutions (e.g. medical devices).
 Devices that do not have Google Play Services, the Play store, Google Maps, or other staple Google apps, are running the Android Open Source Project (AOSP) code.

 Best Practice: Ensure that your EMM provider or IT department can manage COSU devices that have an Android version older than 5.0, or any OS version that is based on AOSP.